nicolalamacchia/resume/README.md

 ## Build process

-The résumé gets built at every push on the `main` branch through GitHub actions.
-Refer to `actions/build-resume/Dockerfile` for more information.
+The résumé gets built at every push on the `main` branch (only if it affects either `resume.tex` or `resume.cls`) through GitHub actions.
+Refer to `actions/build-resume/Dockerfile` for more information, especially on the needed dependencies (since they vary according to the OS and TeX distribution, I'm not listing them here).

 The PDF is generated using the `xelatex` compiler, based on the XeLaTeX engine, provided by the XeTeX TeXLive package.

+To build it manually, just run `make` (the TeX engine and the necessary TeX packages need to be installed first).